neoparadigm/tenant.chat/README.md

 ## What makes it different

-Every other tool in this space — Maester, 365Inspect, M365SAT — is
+Most community tools wrap PowerShell plus an HTML report without much explanation.
-PowerShell plus an HTML report.
-Pass or fail.
-No explanation.
 No conversation.
 No blast radius.
 No memory.

 tenant.chat is a local AI agent that understands your specific tenant.